davidburstrom/contester/README.md

 ### Benchmarks

-To verify that the production runtime is not impacted by the presence of breakpoints, run the `./gradlew jmh` tasks.
+To verify that the production runtime is not impacted by defined breakpoints when the driver is not present on the classpath, run the `./gradlew jmh` tasks.
 Sample output from JDK 1.8 on an M1 Max:

 ```
 Benchmark                                         Mode           Score  Units